ryansarcinelli/Learning-C/README.md

 # Learning-C
-This is me, learning C. Mainly univernity homework.
+This repository is mainly univernity homework and studiyng for tests.